Physics Research at NIP

 Instrumentation Physics

-Research Areas: laser microscopy; optical trapping and fabrication; complex systems; noise-aided image and signal analysis; wireless and GSM-based technology; and image and video analysis.
+Research Areas: optical microscopy; optical trapping and fabrication; complex adaptive systems; signal processing, data analytics; modeling dynamical systems; noise-aided image and time-series analysis; granular materials dynamics; image and video analysis.

 Photonics Research